Best Personal Loans With No Origination Fee in 2024

 +

-LendingTree users have given Discover personal loans a nearly perfect score, with 4.9 stars out of 5.
+LendingTree users have given Discover personal loans a nearly perfect customer satisfaction score, with 4.9 stars out of 5.
 Furthermore, Discover has three repayment assistance options, which might come in handy in case of financial hardship.
 Its customer service department is also open seven days a week.

 As long as you make on-time payments, Discover personal loans come with no fees.
 But if you pay late, Discover may charge you an extra $39.